Qumulo/power-tools/README.md

 * This script downloads Qumulo software, loads it onto a Qumulo cluster, and upgrades the Qumulo cluster via the API.
 * Script must be run from a MacOSX or linux client machine.
 It cannot be run directly on a Qumulo cluster due to reboots.
+* You can upgrade to a specified build number, or the latest build, or the latest quarterly build.
+Specifically one of the following examples:
+  * --vers 2.10.0
+  * --vers latest
+  * --vers latest_quarter

 #### Recommended usage